 Finally, quality engineering must establish and maintain procedures for receiving and acceptance of incoming product.
 These procedures include inspection, testing and verification of conformance to specified requirements.
 Acceptance or rejection should be documented.

 - Observation of production at source

 - Inspection at source

-- Certificate review – conformance or analysis
+- Certificate review: conformance or analysis

 - Independent confirmation of certificate data

-- Data review from process monitoring
+- Review of process monitoring data

 Opt-in to receive links to blog posts, case studies, and informative reports published by TBM and our partners.
 We periodically send emails to let you know when new information is available.